Mangrove-Web-Development/devdocs/local-development/css-javascript.md

 ## Source Files
 JavaScript source files are found in the `theme/js` directory.

+By default, there is a `global.js` file that is enqueued for the entire site front-end.
+Any JavaScript for specific areas of the site should be added to new `.js` files in the `js` directory.
+These will automatically be detected by the compile commands (after you restart the command).

 [WIP] How to add more primary JS files.

 SCSS source files are found in the `theme/sass` directory.